-Do this by using long form content (the longer the better), embedding relevant YouTube videos (as long as they stay on the page they are “dwelling”), and formatting your articles to keep people scrolling (short paragraphs, lists, and infographics are great strategies).
+Do this by using long form content (the longer the better), using relevant YouTube videos, and formatting your articles to keep people scrolling (short paragraphs, lists, and infographics are great strategies).

 There are a few key strategies for doing this effectively.

 Time on site is similar to dwell time.

 If a user enters your site on one page, but goes deeper and deeper into your site by clicking on links, the dwell time for your entire site is higher.

 They didn’t dwell on one page… but they did click through to other pages.

 Your goal every time you’re crafting content should be to do the following:

 - Give the user exactly what they’re looking for